stantaov/Data-Engineering/Capstone Project/README.md

 1. Update dwh.cfg file with your AWS ACCESS KEY and AWS SECRET ACCESS KEY.

-2. Create a EMR cluster, upload data and run etl.py to load all datasets in AWS S3 and save them in parquet format.
+2. Create an EMR cluster, upload data and run etl.py to load all datasets in AWS S3 and save them in parquet format.

-3. Create a Redshift cluster, it should be located in the same region as S3 blucket.
-Make sure it publicly avalible and your IP is whitelisted in the security group.
+3. Create a Redshift cluster, it should be located in the same region as S3 bucket.
+Make sure it publicly available and your IP is whitelisted in the security group.

 4. Install Airflow.
-There is a details guide on how to instal it with docker (https://towardsdatascience.com/getting-started-with-airflow-using-docker-cd8b44dbff98)
+There is a detailed guide on how to install it with docker (https://towardsdatascience.com/getting-started-with-airflow-using-docker-cd8b44dbff98)

 5. Upload airflow folder into your Airflow instance

 6. Create and config Airflow connections.
-Create AWS connection with your AWS credentials.
-Next, create another connection for Redshift cluster using Postgress connector.
+Create an AWS connection with your AWS credentials.
+Next, create another connection for the Redshift cluster using the Postgress connector.

 7. Run dag_tables_capstone DAG to create all necessary table on Redshift